EngYork/C-presentation/C programming.md

 ```

-In the above program we used `malloc()` to dynamically allocate enough memory to store `10 (NOT_SO_DYNAMIC_LENGTH)` integers.
-Integers because we specified `10` times the size of an integer with `sizeof(integer)`.
+In the above program we used the `malloc()` function from the Standard Library to dynamically allocate enough memory to store `10 * (NOT_SO_DYNAMIC_LENGTH)` integers.
+Integers because we specified `NOT_SO_DYNAMIC_LENGTH` (10, here) times the size of an integer (`sizeof(integer)`).
 We can do that with every type.
-At the end of the program, we freed the memory by calling the `free()` function and passing our pointer as argument.
-We used dynamic allocation but we did not really take any advantage of it since we used a statically defined size.
+At the end of the program, we released (or *freed*) the memory by calling the `free()` function and passing our pointer as a parameter.
+We used dynamic allocation but we did not really take any advantage of it, since we used a statically defined size.
 Let's now take advantage of dynamic allocation:
 ```c
 // ./code/memory_operations.c